 You can keep this really intimate with just your immediate family, bridal party and their partners, or go all out with a larger guest list.
 If you’re planning an elopement or destination wedding, an engagement party is a great way to include everyone you wish you could invite.

 This can be as casual as a text, Facebook event or phone call, or as formal as a written invitation.

 Getting in touch with everyone four to six weeks before the event is ideal.

 You could arrange dinner at your favourite restaurant, a picnic at a local park, a relaxed backyard gathering or a function at a club, community hall or hotel.

 What should we wear?

 Smart casual or cocktail attire are both great options (this is the perfect excuse to get that cute white outfit you’ve been eyeing off!).
-For everyone else, you don’t need to note a dress code unless the style of your event calls for one.
+You don’t need to share a dress code with your guests unless the style of your event calls for one.